 At Eggleston, we believe in empowering citizens at work, at home, and in the community.
 That is why we have spent the past 65 years providing education, training, and employment for persons with disabilities.
 Even with Equal Employment Opportunity (EEO), many adults with disabilities have difficulty finding or keeping employment.
 Thankfully, Eggleston is here to help serve our community through employment, residential, and support services.

-Eggleston’s Community Employment For Adults with Disabilities Program
+Eggleston’s Community Employment For Disabled Adults Program

 One of the main ways that Eggleston provides disability employment services in Hampton Roads, is through our community employment program.
 The first step for this program is getting a referral to our resources.
 Then, our team will help find and place adults with disabilities in a suitable work environment.